How to customize Notification Center on iPhone and iPad

 Can't find that notification that just popped up on your iPhone screen?
 There's a way to fix that!

 You're sitting on the couch.
 Your iPhone is on the coffee table.
 You get a notification.
-You grab your iPhone to see what the notification was, pressing your finger on the Home button to wake your screen when suddenly the notification just disappears because that darn Touch ID is so lightning fast now.
-Where'd that alert go?
-It's not in Notification Center.
-It's just gone.
+You grab your iPhone to see what the notification was.
+You get another notification, it hangs out on top of the notification that you were just trying to read.
+It's getting out of hand.
+You're starting to feel anxiety all over again.
+So many notifications, so little time!

 Sound familiar?
-You can fix that by manually adding those little alerts to Notification Center.
-From now on, when you wake your screen and the alert goes away, it will still be available to read whenever you want.
+You can fix that by customizing how you receive alerts and how Notification Center looks when you access it.
+Don't be a slave to your app notifications.
+Make them work for you instead of driving you crazy.

-- How to add an app's alert to Notification Center on iPhone and iPad
+- How to get Notification Center under control on your iPhone and iPad

+- How to get your alerts under control on your iPhone and iPad

-- How to customize which apps send banners and alerts on iPhone and iPad
+- How to customize which apps send Temporary or Persistent banners on iPhone and iPad

 - How to customize how you receive notifications on iPhone and iPad